vuex-orm/vuex-orm/docs/README.md

 Vuex ORM is a plugin for [Vuex](https://github.com/vuejs/vuex) to enable Object-Relational Mapping access to the Vuex Store.
 Heavily inspired by Redux recipe of ["Normalizing State Shape"](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html) and ["Updating Normalized Data"](http://redux.js.org/docs/recipes/reducers/UpdatingNormalizedData.html).

-Vuex ORM lets you create "normalized" data schema within Vuex Store with relationships like any other usual ORM library.
+Vuex ORM lets you create "normalized" data schema within Vuex Store with relationships such as "Has One" and "Belongs To Many" like any other usual ORM library.
 It also provides fluent API to get, search and update Store state.

 ## Table Of Contents